mrismanaziz/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## Why do crabs never give to charity?
+Because they’re shellfish.